Start typing & press "Enter" or "ESC" to close

 8. Enjoy a picnic at Parc Jean-Jacques Bosc - Pack a basket and relax in this urban park, surrounded by greenery and featuring a lake.

-9. Go shopping at Les Rives d'Arcins - Indulge in some retail therapy at this large shopping mall, housing a wide range of boutiques and stores.
+Les Rives d'Arcins - Indulge in some retail therapy at this large shopping mall, housing a wide range of boutiques and stores.

 10. Attend a performance at Théâtre Jean-Deschamps - Immerse yourself in the arts by catching a play, concert, or dance performance at this cultural venue.